octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 ### Coq

-Initially developed by Thierry Coquand, Coq [1] is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs and proofs that programs comply to their specifications.
+Initially developed by Thierry Coquand, _Coq_ [[1]](/formal-verification/references) is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs and proofs that programs comply to their specifications.

 Properties, programs and proofs are formalized in the _Coq_ language called _Gallina_ which follows the principles of the Calculus of Inductive Constructions (CIC).

 #### CoC - CiC

-Initially developed by Thierry Coquand, the _Calculus Of Constructions_ [13] (or CoC) is a typed high-order λ-calculus (i.e. a typed formal system taking the logic of second-order into account).
+Initially developed by Thierry Coquand, the _Calculus Of Constructions_ [[13]](/formal-verification/references) (or CoC) is a typed high-order λ-calculus (i.e. a typed formal system taking the logic of second-order into account).
 The CoC is used as a typed programming language.

 Many derivatives of CoC have been created to handle inductive types, predicates and co-inductive types.
-The Calculus of Inductive Constructions ([18] CiC) is an extension of CoC which integrates inductive datatype.
+The Calculus of Inductive Constructions ([[18]](/formal-verification/references) CiC) is an extension of CoC which integrates inductive datatype.
 The _Coq_ proof assistant is built upon CiC.

 All logical judgments in Coq are typing judgments: the very heart of _Coq_ is, in fact, a type-checking algorithm.